Reena-creator/Harmony-Dance-Academy/README.md

-## 💃🏻Harmony Dance Academy Website
+## 💃🏻 Harmony Dance Academy Website
 Welcome to the official website project for **Harmony Dance Academy** – a platform designed to showcase our dance classes, services, and let new students reach out to us with ease.

 This project uses **Node.js**, **Express**, **Pug**, and **MongoDB** to build a complete, dynamic website with form submissions saved to a database.